All Products

 REGR_COUNT

-• Description: Calculates the number of rows in which the values of both input parameters are not NULL.
+• Description: Calculates the number of rows where neither input parameter is NULL.

 REGR_COUNT(Y, X)

-Y and X: required.
-The DOUBLE PRECISION, FLOAT, or FLOAT8 expressions.
+Y and X: Required.
+DOUBLE PRECISION, FLOAT, or FLOAT8 expressions.

 • Return value